They said

 Her first day of classes in a BFA program at NYU was 9/11.

-After, she was misdiagnosed and drugged in the mental health industry for 20 years for having an unrecognized, misunderstood disability
+Immediately following, she was misdiagnosed, drugged, and became swallowed up in the mental health industry for 25 years for having an unrecognized, misunderstood disability and a beautiful life-energy and no one to understand.

-in/out of the hospital systems — with and without her parents — in 2020,
+After being ‘treated’ up to 4x per week by therapists, psychiatrists, in/out of the hospital systems — with and without her parents — in 2020, a theatre friend identified Vinnie’s Autistic way of being in the world.

-A formal Autism
+A formal Autism ‘diagnosis’ followed.

 (Note: Barriers to Autistic identification and working through medical & mental health systems in the US are of significant consequence.

-Self-Neurodivergent Identification is welcome here.)
+Self-Neurodivergent Identification is welcome!)

-as an unidentified, masked disabled person “trying to make it on Broadway”.
+At age 10, Vinnie made their professional theatre debut and continued in the Theatre Industry for 30 years as an unidentified, masked disabled person “trying to make it on Broadway”.

-Vinnie is an intuitive healer (Siwa Murti).
+She is an intuitive healer (Siwa Murti).

 And in survivorship and recovery, developed what one teen coined ‘a laugh you can only grow into.’